You must all have heard about the term bike run-in period (or break-in period). Let us, in this article, quickly talk about its details.

 How to do a Proper Break-In

-- Refer your bike manual and play with in the specific rpm limit
+- Refer your bike’s manual and abide by the speeds mentioned.

-- Do not ride on constant speed for a long time (that doesn’t mean your bike should make vroom vroom vroom noise) Vary speed means instead of sticking to 45 kmph try to vary between 40 to 50 kmph.’
+- Do not ride on constant speeds for a long time.
+Instead of sticking to 45 kmph try to vary it between 40 to 50 kmph.

 - Give regular breaks during long drives.

 - Try to avoid heavy pillion rider because that will stress the engine.

 Do’s and Don’ts of Engine Oil

 - During break in period engine oil change duration is shorter, so check the level, quality and quantity of engine oil regularly.

 - Try to use company recommended mineral or semi synthetic oils during the run in period only.
 Moving parts of an engine need to rub and get polished against each other; fully synthetic oil has high lubricating properties thus it may result in uneven settling of engine parts.